strawhatboy/clash-for-win-self-rules-appender/README.md

 You may noticed that they're just the same as those when you try to add new Rule for your CFW profile

-> Just beaware that the more rules you add, the more system resource CFW will take
+> Just beaware that the more rules you add, the more system resource CFW will take.